Vibram Five Fingers Bikila EVO Review Facts

 The Bikila EVO shouldn’t have much trouble in the durability department.
 Although, any shoe that is this light and breathable won’t be as durable as a traditional running shoe.
 Runners should be particularly careful with the material found in the toe pockets, as this tends to be the most fragile part of the Vibram’s construction.
 The sole of the EVO is thicker and more substantial than the original Bikila.
 This should increase its durability and help it sustain more mileage.

 The Bikila EVO offers more support than its predecessor.
-A thicker outsole paired with some mid-foot EVA foam cushioning, should be enough support for the average runner.
+A thicker outsole paired with some mid-foot EVA foam cushioning should be enough support for the average runner.
 Of course, most people turn to barefoot shoes, because they lack support and want to give the foot the opportunity to land in a natural way.
-Overpronators or runners with gait issues may want to look at some more supportive options.
+Overpronators or runners with gait issues may want to look at other options.
 But true barefoot enthusiasts will really love the support found in the Bikila EVOs.

 Vibram offers very unique shoes and they price them accordingly.
 Sales can sometimes be found, but most Vibram shoes fall into the upper tier when it comes to pricing running shoes.
 The Bikila EVO is no different.
 Ultimately, you get what you pay for and Vibram has included some great technology in these shoes that surely warrant the sticker price.